SherG/sherrieg/content/blog/desantis-state-guard/index.md

 After seeing the photos of VDF folks wading through chest-deep water and engaged in light search-and-rescue drills, joining seemed like a fun (and adventurous) way to get involved in the community.
 So to learn more I attended a local meeting of Fairfax County's Alpha Company, part of the Blackhorse Brigade.

-The folks there were warm and welcoming and Alpha's captain was instantly likeable, a former military vet, and natural leader.
+The folks there were warm and welcoming and Alpha's captain was instantly likeable, a military vet, and natural leader.
 I decided to join, and took the pledge.

 The state guard provides light support services to the National Guard so that it can focus on urgent priorities.